edx/edx-exams/docs/decisions/0004-downstream-effect-events.rst

 Context
 -------
-For Milestone 6 of the exams IDA project, we are porting any downstream effects of exam submission and review from edx-proctoring to the exams IDA (aka edx-exams).
+We are porting any downstream effects of exam submission and review from the legacy exams system, edx-proctoring, to edx-exams.
 Most of these downstream effects will reflect calls that edx-proctoring (which is a plugin) makes to various edx-platform services, such as grades, credits, and certificates.

-Since edx-exams is independent, we plan to use the event bus to send info to edx-platform services without needing a response as one would in a REST setup.

-This is being done to circumvent messy circular dependencies, wherein edx-exams and edx-platform go back and forth asking each other for information.

 Decision
 --------
+We decided to use the event bus to send info to edx-platform services without needing a response as one would in a REST framework.

-We are porting these because they are both essential and easy to translate into events:
+We are porting the downstream effects of exam submission and review because they are both essential and easy to translate into events:

   * Grades Override - A call to the grades service to override a grade when an exam attempt is rejected.